ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 Yet, the **entire world** is driven by a deeply entrenched metric that is leading us to our doom - no exaggeration.
 The metric is not sustainable, and it’s one of the main reasons why we can’t combat climate change, income inequality, dwindling resources, or many other things wrong with the world.

-It’s growth, or at least growth in its current form: Gross Domestic Product (GDP).
+It’s growth, or at least how we measure growth in its current form: Gross Domestic Product (GDP).
 Your company’s bottom line.
 The relentless pursuit of more.

 _Side note:_ This rant borrows multiple ideas from the book _Prosperity Without Growth_ by Tim Jackson.
 Credit where credit is due.
 However, I don’t always agree with the ideas there.
 In fact, I am pro-growth.
 I'd just like to measure it differently.
 If  this article tickles your fancy, be sure to give the book a read, as it goes into these concepts far more in-depth, and with more references than here.